Reports, Papers & Articles

 The Effects Of Child Labor Monitoring On Knowledge, Attitude And Practices In Cocoa Growing Communities Of Ghana

-An investigation of the efficacy of Ghana’s Child Labour Monitoring System unravelled the factors with which it was possible for a community with even entrenched child labour to effectively counter the practice (Bayer 2014).
-A profound reduction of WFCL was observed where there was:
+An investigation of the efficacy of Ghana’s Child Labour Monitoring System unravelled the factors with which it was possible for communities with even entrenched child labour to effectively counter the practice.
+A profound reduction of the Worst Forms of Child Labor (WFCL) was observed where there was:

 a heightened awareness of child work hazards and a deepened parental investment in child education working at the individual level, coupled with